idunnojustletme/RLBP/README.md

 1. Launch **Intiface Central**
 2. Start the Intiface server and set up your devices
-3. Launch **RLBP** and click the server address to copy it to your clipboard
+3. Launch **RLBP** as administrator and click the server address to copy it to your clipboard
 4. Launch **Overwolf** and open the **Home Assistant Game Events** app
 5. Paste the server address into Webhook URL, set Throttle to 1, and click Save
 6. Launch Rocket League and enjoy! :3

 7. Bonus step: Check out the config.yaml file that came with the EXE and adjust to your liking

+### Why run as Administrator?

+RLBP needs to listen on port 80, which is 'protected' in Windows.
+The home assistant app does not allow redirection to any other port.

 ## Troubleshooting